raniaamina/LibreOffice-Content-Generator/README.md

 # LibreOffice AI Content Generator

-This is simple python macro script for LibreOffice to help you generate content from selected words/sentences with OpenAI.
+This is simple python macro script for LibreOffice to help you generate content from selected words/sentences with OpenAI or Google AI.
 The latest update allow you to do more;
 - Generate Content
 - Translate to other language